Gaetz/react-WeatherSearch/README.md

 # react-WeatherSearch
-Weather forecast brwoser as a training app
+Weather forecast browser as a training app